"This next artist (Celloquacious), just blew everybody away".

 I speak through my cello

-Keely is a rarity: she composes and performs solo on electroacoustic cello with live looping and effects, creating a virtual cello orchestra.
+Keely is a rarity: a four decades long cellist, she has developed a unique voice, as she speaks through her cello.
+She composes and performs solo on electroacoustic cello with live looping and effects, creating a virtual cello orchestra.
 She publicly emerged as Celloquacious in 2019, and soon after, Keely was honored to win (and perform for the ceremony for) the 2020 New Mexico Music Awards for her song, Out at Sea, in the Ambient Contemporary Instrumental category.
 In 2021.
 Keely was also recognized as a 2021 International Songwriting Competition Semi-Finalist (largest songwriting competition in the world) for this song.
+Keely is also a double finalist for the 2023 NMMA.

 Celloquacious is an artistic and musical concept, of a composer and performer communicating through her cello, and her music is inspired by the elements of Nature: Earth, Air, Fire and Water.
 Keely states, “when the music comes through me, there are no words, only images of sound”.
 Celloquacious has three aspirations: to connect with and move people through the musical language of the cello, to collaborate and community build through the arts, and to positively contribute a spirit of healing to the larger community.